-To commemorate the 75th anniversary of the release of The Adventures of Robin Hood (1938), the National Archives at Riverside — which maintains thousands of federal records from Southern California, Arizona, and Clark County, Nevada — has published the naturalization records of the film’s two leads, Errol Flynn (Robin) and Olivia de Havilland (Maid Marian).
+In 2013, to commemorate the 75th anniversary of the release of The Adventures of Robin Hood (1938), the National Archives at Riverside — which maintains thousands of federal records from Southern California, Arizona, and Clark County, Nevada — published the naturalization records of the film’s two leads, Errol Flynn (Robin) and Olivia de Havilland (Maid Marian).

 We reproduce them here as a reminder that Golden Age Hollywood, so adept at exporting American culture around the globe, was an immigrant community, from the Eastern European moguls who founded the studios, to the German emigre directors of the 1930s and 1940s, to numerous other continental types who found work in front of and behind the camera.

 Note, by the way, Flynn’s stated profession of “actor-author.”
 He wrote three books: Beam Ends (1937; an autobiographical account of his sailing exploits), Showdown (1946; an adventure novel), and My Wicked, Wicked Ways (1959; considered by many to be the classic Hollywood autobiography).
 And, of course, there were his journalistic stints, including his coverage of the revolution in Cuba.Continue Reading

-Errol Flynn’s Ghost is inspired in part by a story that writer-producer Gaspar González penned for Cigar Aficionado magazine in 2007.
-Titled “Flynn’s Last Fling,” it chronicled Flynn’s Cuban exploits, from filming the noir crime thriller The Big Boodle in Havana in 1956 to his real-life role as the only American correspondent with Fidel Castro when the revolution triumphed on New Year’s Day 1959.Continue Reading
+Errol Flynn’s Ghost is inspired in part by a story that director/producer Gaspar González penned for Cigar Aficionado magazine in 2007.
+Titled “Flynn’s Last Fling,” it chronicled Flynn’s Cuban exploits, from filming the noir crime thriller The Big Boodle in Havana in 1956 to his reported role as the only American correspondent with Fidel Castro when the revolution triumphed on New Year’s Day 1959.Continue Reading

 In 1958, Errol Flynn, his screen career mostly behind him, traveled to Cuba as a war correspondent to cover the advance of Fidel Castro’s rebels on Havana.
-As he always had in the movies, he ended up in the middle of the action — side by side with Castro, as dictator Fulgencio Batista fled the country.
+As he always had in the movies, he ended up in the middle of the action.

 Errol Flynn’s Ghost will chronicle this little-known episode in the life of Hollywood’s most famous swashbuckler, while delving into a related, equally overlooked phenomenon: the proliferation and cultural impact of Hollywood movies in Cuba from the earliest decades of the 20th century.